emqxarchive/emqx-docs-en/source/config.rst

     ## Max ClientId Length Allowed.
     mqtt.max_clientid_len = 1024

-4. EMQ X 3.0-beta.1 beta version officially renamed emqttd to emqx, and configuration name and configuration information changed in corresponding:
+4. From EMQ X 3.0-beta.1 beta version, the emqttd is renamed to emqx, and configuration names and configuration values/information are changed in corresponding:

-Profile

 .. code-block:: properties